Vampiro1/LCD_Artillery_x3/README.md

 # [GHITHUB](https://github.com/Vampiro1/LCD_Artillery_x3)

-Take a look at this python service for the Elegoo Neptune 3 Pro LCD!
+Take a look at this python service for the Artillery x3 Plus/Pro LCD!
 Running together with Klipper3d and Moonraker!

 ## Look and feel
 <p float="left">